Skip to content

 Running the relayer

-The tesseract relayer command line interface expects two arguments, which are the paths to it's configuration file and database file.
+The tesseract relayer command line interface expects two arguments, which are the paths to its configuration file and database file.
 If you're running it in a docker container, you will need to map the directory where you've stored the configuration files on your host into the docker container.
-Tesseract will write it's database to that directory once it's initialized.
+Tesseract will write its database to that directory once it's initialized.

 docker run -d \